 For ectomorphs, who typically have a lean and delicate build, a smaller calorie deficit may be optimal to prevent excessive muscle loss.
 Endomorphs, who have a more robust and stocky build, may need a slightly larger calorie deficit due to their tendency to store more fat.
 Mesomorphs, who are naturally athletic and muscular, may find a moderate calorie deficit to be effective for their goals.

-See also How many calories are in curry sauce
+See also How many calories in a bag of kirkland microwave popcorn

 Ultimately, finding the optimal calorie deficit for your specific goals and body type requires a combination of self-awareness, experimentation, and consultation with a healthcare professional or nutritionist.
 It is crucial to approach calorie deficit with a balanced and sustainable mindset, prioritizing overall health and well-being rather than short-term results.